 Chill out at this lively water park located inside LEGOLAND California—which you enter either by upgrading your ticket or buying a bundled ticket at the entry gates.
 (Just check the LEGOLAND calendar first: the water park is seasonal, open every day in summer, but with blackout dates in spring and fall.)
 One side of the water park is classic LEGO-themed, while the other side is jazzed up with the lions, crocodiles, and other talking-beast characters from the LEGO-inspired TV series and toy line Legends of Chima.

-Slip into your swimsuit to jump into the ultra-cool Lion Temple Wave Pool, where walking under the LEGO lion archway could get you doused by 400 gallons of water every minute from 9 metres above the wave pool.
-Forgot a swimsuit?
+Slip into your bathing suits to jump into the ultra-cool Lion Temple Wave Pool, where walking under the LEGO lion archway could get you doused by 400 gallons of water every minute from 30 feet/9 meters above the wave pool.
+Forget a swimsuit?
 You can buy suits and goggles at the shops by the water park’s entrance, stow your regular theme-park clothes and sneakers in lockers, and borrow life jackets for little swimmers.

 LEGOLAND California makes things extra-lively for events and holidays throughout the year—whether it’s annual celebrations or special occasions, like a week highlighting a new Star Wars display in Miniland, or perhaps celebrating the enigmatic LEGO Batman.
 The Carlsbad theme park shows its national pride in July for its patriotic Red, White & Boom celebration, with games, dance contests, and early-evening fireworks for July 4.
-For Halloween, the goal is to entertain—not frighten—the smaller set.
 There’s a “Brick-Or-Treat” party every Saturday night (and some Fridays) in October, with special entertainment, costume contests, giant LEGO Halloween models, fireworks, and of course plenty of sweet treats.